parallelworks/Dockerfiles/calculix/README.md

 ### Building the docker:

--   Building the docker using the Dockerfile requires unpacking the `ccx-212-patch-PW.tgz` file.
+-   Building the docker requires unpacking the `ccx-212-patch-PW.tgz` file.
+After

-Then remove the .tgz file from the directory to make the docker images a bit smaller.
+unpacking remove the `ccx-212-patch-PW.tgz` file from the directory to make the docker images a bit smaller.

 -   Build the docker image by running this command: